JollyWizard/retroarch-helpers/Readme.md

 * **[helpers](src/bash/helpers)**

-  This is my first nights work on the project.
-With help from the forums, I found the data files where the cores are described.
-I finished the night with scripts that can list the cores ([i.e.](src/bash/helpers/list-core-systems.sh)) currently installed on the system.
+  This is where early work on the project is taking place.

+  * With help from the forums, I found the data files where the cores are described.
+I finished the first night with scripts that can list the cores ([i.e.](src/bash/helpers/list-core-systems.sh)) currently installed on the system.
 These are dependent on a ppa install standard environment.
+  * More work centered on making the scripts run consistently and independent of working directory.
+Also, focus on DRY, and system for debug output..
+  * With things a little cleaner, I compiled a list of the installed core system_names, and generated a file which assigns the long form names to brief identifiers based on emulationstation conventions.
+I then worked on mapping each core to those identifiers.
+During this phase, I continued to streamline the interaction and dependencies between scripts.

 * **[setup](src/bash/setup)**

   Right now, this is just a helper script to install all retroarch resources from the ppa.
 Later, I might add more fine-tuned